 Phil works professionally as a teacher, with a 26 year career in secondary schools, outdoor and environmental education centres and TAFE.
 He is currently Senior Teacher at the Tinaroo Environmental Education Centre on the Atherton Tablelands.
 His formal qualifications include a Master of Arts in Outdoor Education, and VET Diplomas in Leadership and Management, Outdoor Recreation, Training Design and Development, and Vocational Education and Training.
 Phil is currently the Vice-President of the Outdoor Educators Association of Queensland, and the Vice-President of the Outdoor Council of Australia.

 Phil volunteers at The Good Shepherd Anglican Church, Edge Hill, and is a volunteer firefighter with the Tinaroo Rural Fire Brigade.
-He maintains a keen interest in Australian History.
+In March 2018 he was awarded the National Medal for his service as a rural firefighting volunteer.
+He maintains a keen interest in Australian history.